elenisal94/Recipe-app/README.md

 Built custom middleware for user authentication and authorisation, ensuring users can view all recipes but only edit their own.
 Session management handles user state across the application.

 ### Image Management
 Integrated Cloudinary for efficient image upload, storage, and optimisation.
-Users can upload recipe photos that are automatically processed and served via CDN.
+Users can upload recipe photos with automatic image optimisation for fast loading.

 ## 📊 Results & Impact